github/docs/content/admin/enterprise-management/increasing-storage-capacity.md

 {% note %}

-**Note:** Before resizing the user storage volume, put your instance in maintenance mode.
+**Note:** Before resizing any storage volume, put your instance in maintenance mode.
 For more information, see "[Enabling and scheduling maintenance mode](/enterprise/{{ currentVersion }}/admin/guides/installation/enabling-and-scheduling-maintenance-mode)."

 {% endnote %}